The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Ownership

 Because Linux is a multi-tasking & multi-user OS, that is, it can be used by many people, so there must be some mechanism to properly isolate the reading and writing of files by different logins.
 Write, execute and delete, or even enter a certain directory, this security mechanism is the "ownership" and "permission" of the file.
-The owner category of Linux files can be divided into " owner" (user), "group" and "others" as follows: There are actually two identities when logging in in Linux, one is the user and the other is the group accompanying the registrant, and if a file is created, this file will record these two identities.
+The owner category of Linux files can be divided into " owner" (user), "group" and "others" as follows:

-$ echo "hello Wold" > /tmp/myfile ←Create a file "myfile"
+$ echo "hello Wold" > /tmp/myfile ←Create a file `myfile`

--rw-rw-r-- 1 aaa aaa 11 2011-10-10 10:10 myfile ←The one marked in red is user, and the one marked in green is group
+-rw-rw-r-- 1 aaa aaa 11 2011-10-10 10:10 myfile ←The red marked text is the user, the green marked text is the group

 ^ back on top ^